kashishky/lncWrapper/README.md

    pip install -r requirements.txt

-Running the API Server Locally: All scripts are designed to be run locally.
+Running the API Server Locally:
+1. All scripts are designed to be run locally.
 The API server is not externally hosted at this stage.
+2. From the root folder, launch the FastAPI backend: uvicorn deployment.lncrna_api_server:app --reload --host 0.0.0.0 --port 8000

+Running the Streamlit Frontend:
-Streamlit Dashboard: The Streamlit dashboard is standalone and not fully integrated with the API outputs.
+1. The Streamlit dashboard is standalone and not fully integrated with the API outputs.
 This design choice was made intentionally to allow independent development and testing.
+2. From the root folder: streamlit run frontend/frontend.py